Johnny Barbato: Staten Island FerryHawks

 On July 27, 2024, Barbato was activated as a player for the Staten Island FerryHawks of the Atlantic League of Professional Baseball, while concurrently serving as the club's pitching coach.
 He was released on July 30, without appearing in a game.

 Piratas de Campeche

 On July 2, 2025, Barbato signed with the Piratas de Campeche of the Mexican League.
 He made three appearances (one start) for Campeche, posting an 0-1 record and 5.79 ERA with three strikeouts over 4 2/3 innings pitched.
 Barbato was released by the Piratas on July 11.

 Tigres de Quintana Roo

 On July 11, 2025, Barbato signed with the Tigres de Quintana Roo of the Mexican League.
 In six appearances (one start) for Quintana Roo, he struggled to an 0-2 record and 8.22 ERA with six strikeouts across 7 2/3 innings pitched.
 Barbato was released by the Tigres on July 31.

+Hagerstown Flying Boxcars

+On April 16, 2026, Barbato signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball as a player/coach.